foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 After checking out correct branches  `build-all.sh` in turn uses `build-elf32.sh` and `build-uclibc.sh`.
-These build respectively the _arc*-elf32_ and _arc*-snps-linux-uclibc_ tool chains.
+These build respectively the _arc*-elf32_ and _arc*-snps-linux-uclibc_ toolchains.
 Details of the operation are provided as comments in each script file.
 Both these scripts use a common initialization script, `arc-init.sh`.

 The most important options of `build-all.sh` are:

- * `--install-dir <dir>` - define where tool chain will be installed.
-Unless option `--rel-rpaths` is specified to the `build-all.sh` then once tool chain is installed, it cannot be moved to another location, however it can be moved to another system and used from the same location (this is a limitation of upstream tool chain implementation and is not specific to ARC).
+ * `--install-dir <dir>` - define where toolchain will be installed.
+Unless option `--rel-rpaths` is specified to the `build-all.sh` then once tool chain is installed, it cannot be moved to another location, however it can be moved to another system and used from the same location (this is a limitation of upstream toolchain implementation and is not specific to ARC).
- * `--no-elf32` and `--no-uclibc` - choose type of tool chain to build.
+ * `--no-elf32` and `--no-uclibc` - choose type of toolchain to build.
 By default both are built.
 Specify `--no-uclibc` if you intend to work exclusively with bare metal applications, specify `--no-elf32` of you intend to work exclusively with Linux applications.
-Linux kernel is built with uClibc tool chain.
+Linux kernel is built with uClibc toolchain.
  * `--no-multilib` - do not build multilib standard libraries.
 Use it when you are going to work with bare metal applications for a particular core.
-This option does not affect uClibc tool chain.
+This option does not affect uClibc toolchain.
- * `--cpu <cpu>` - configure GNU tool chain to use specific core as a default choice (default core is a core for which GCC will compile for when `-mcpu=` option is not passed).
+ * `--cpu <cpu>` - configure GNU toolchain to use specific core as a default choice (default core is a core for which GCC will compile for when `-mcpu=` option is not passed).
 Default is arc700 for both bare metal and Linux tool chains.
 Combined with `--no-multilib` this options allows to build GNU tool chain that supports only one specific core.
-Valid values include `arc600`, `arc700`, `arcem` and `archs`, however `arc600` and `arcem` are valid for bare metal tool chain only.
+Valid values include `arc600`, `arc700`, `arcem` and `archs`, however `arc600` and `arcem` are valid for bare metal toolchain only.
- * `--host <triplet>` - option to set host triplet of tool chain.
-That allows to do Canadian cross-compilation, where tool chain for ARC processors (`--target`) will run on Windows hosts (`--host`) but will be built on Linux host (`--build`).
+ * `--host <triplet>` - option to set host triplet of toolchain.
+That allows to do Canadian cross-compilation, where toolchain for ARC processors (`--target`) will run on Windows hosts (`--host`) but will be built on Linux host (`--build`).